dustinmarshall/askcr-demo/README.md

 # Simple AskCR Demo

-A minimal, clean ChatGPT-style chat application built with FastAPI and vanilla JavaScript.
-Features streaming responses, conversation history, and a modern dark theme interface.
+A minimal version of the AskCR app built with FastAPI and vanilla JavaScript.
+Features streaming responses, conversation history, and a minimal Web UI interface.

-## ✨ Features

-- 🔄 **Streaming responses** - Real-time message streaming from OpenAI
-- 💬 **Conversation history** - Maintains context across messages
-- 🎨 **Modern dark UI** - Clean, responsive chat interface
-- ⚡ **Zero dependencies** - Pure JavaScript frontend, no build step required
-- 🚀 **Easy setup** - One command deployment with Make

 ## 🛠️ Prerequisites